Browse:

 Spoken Languages

-The official language is German, but English is widely spoken in business and tourist areas.
+German is the official language.
+English is widely spoken and understood, especially in the business district, hotels, restaurants, and tourist attractions.

 Learn The Language